pjotrekk/lightning/blogpost/blogpost.md

 ```

 ### Strikes
-Later I'll gather also an information how many lightnings stroke the ground in a given time interval represented as millisecond timestamps [from, to].
+Later I'll gather also an information how many lightning stroke the ground in a given time interval represented as millisecond timestamps [from, to].

 ```java
 @Document(collection = "strikes")